 Experiments have confirmed the existence of these particle/anti-particle pairs through the creation of an artificial vacuum.
 For example, in an artificial vacuum, you can place two uncharged metal plates facing each other, and the quantum fluctuations actually cause these two plates to attract each other.
 Quantum fluctuations could take place and could get stretched due to the expansion of empty space.
 Essentially, all material objects (both small and large) and radiation would be the result of quantum fluctuations being stretched.
 Galaxies, stars, and planets are areas where stretched quantum fluctuations have been affected by the force of gravity.
 This, Krauss believes, is how a universe could come from nothing.

 It seems then that a distinction should be made between a philosophical and a scientific definition of nothing, although the philosophical definition of nothing is debatable.
-The philosophical definition of nothing may vary depending on which branch of philosophy it is being studied from: Eastern/mystical, existential, metaphysical, logical, etc. Krauss says that we have the answer to the questions, “Why is there something rather than nothing?” from a scientific point of view; but he seems to have discounted the more baffling philosophical question of, “Why is there something rather than the absence of existence?”
+The philosophical definition of nothing may vary depending on which branch of philosophy is studying it: Eastern/mystical, existential, metaphysical, logical, etc. Krauss says that we have the answer to the question, “Why is there something rather than nothing?” from a scientific point of view; but he seems to have discounted the more baffling philosophical question, “Why is there something rather than the absence of existence?”